Xin-10/Music-Popularity-Decision-Tree-Model/README.md

 This project investigates whether the popularity of a song on Spotify can be predicted using audio and metadata features.
 Using a dataset of over 114,000 songs across 125 genres, tree-based machine learning models were applied to classify tracks as "popular" or "not popular" and to predict their actual popularity scores.

+# Project Files

+- Dataset: The dataset used in this project is the Spotify Tracks Dataset.
+Link to dataset: https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset

 ## Models Used

 - **Decision Tree Classifier**